 Our purpose is to reimagine medicine to improve and extend people’s lives.
 We use innovative science and technology to address some of society’s most challenging healthcare issues.
 We discover and develop breakthrough treatments and find new ways to deliver them to as many people as possible.
 We also aim to reward those who invest their money, time and ideas in our company.
-Our vision is to be a trusted leader in changing the practice of medicine.
+Our vision is to become the most valued and trusted medicines company in the world.
 Our strategy is to build a leading, focused medicines company powered by advanced therapy platforms and data science.
 As we implement our strategy, we have five priorities to shape our future and help us continue to create value for our company, our shareholders and society: unleash the power of our people; deliver transformative innovation; embrace operational excellence; go big on data and digital; and build trust with society.

 In 2019, Novartis achieved net sales from continuing operations of USD 47.4 billion, while net income from continuing operations amounted to USD 7.1 billion and total net income to USD 11.7 billion.
 Headquartered in Basel, Switzerland, our Group companies employed 104,000 full-time equivalent associates as of December 31, 2019.
 Our products are sold in approximately 155 countries around the world.